AKSHILMY/Suspicious-Face-Detection/Implementation/Face Detection Feature/README.md

 Thus, a convolutional neural network was attempted to be employed.
 #### Multi-Task Convolution Neural Network (MTCNN)
 - The MTCCN detection is capable of detecting the face under a considerably less lighting with higher reliability than the boosted HAAR classifier.
-  - Some of the detections under less lightning are shown below.